 Get more for your money by pursuing this ranking of the "Best Textile & Apparel Studies Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 If you're looking for the best education out there in Textile & Apparel Studies it's hard to do better than Florida State University.
-Students who graduate from this program report average early career income of textile studies and mid-career income of $65,047.
+Graduates from the textile & apparel studies major at Florida State University get 0.6% above the the average college graduate in this field.
 Tallahassee, Florida is an appropriate area for college students who relish the active city life.

 It is hard to find a better school than Framingham State University if you want to study Textile & Apparel Studies.
-Framingham State University textile & apparel studies students make 6.2% more than the standard textile studies grad.
+Soon after getting their bachelor's degree, textile studies students typically earn an average of $37,864 at the beginning of their careers.
 Situated in Framingham, Massachusetts, this school is a good choice for students who enjoy the exhilaration of a large city.